MrLincon/Mailbook/README.md

 <img  src= "Asset/Snap(4).jpg" width= 200 height= 380> <img  src= "Asset/Snap (5).jpg" width= 200 height= 380> <img  src= "Asset/Snap (6).jpg" width= 200 height= 380>

 ## About
-It Mailbook is an application simmilar to a phonebook.
+Mailbook is an application simmilar to a phonebook.
 Here you can store your E-mail addresses.
 It uses cloud database and Google authentication.

 ## Tools